South Wales Borderers

-The South Wales Borderers was a line infantry regiment of the British Army in existence for 280 years.

-It came into existence in England in 1689, as Sir Edward Dering's Regiment of Foot, and afterwards had a variety of names and headquarters.
-In 1782, it became the 24th Regiment of Foot, and had its depot in Warwickshire.
+The South Wales Borderers was a line infantry regiment of the English and British armies.
+It was raised in 1689 as Sir Edward Dering's Regiment of Foot and was renamed the 24th Regiment of Foot in 1751.
+In 1782, the regiment was renamed the 24th (The 2nd Warwickshire) Regiment of Foot.

-Based at Brecon from 1873, the regiment recruited from the border counties of Brecknockshire, Monmouthshire, and Herefordshire.
-It was not called the South Wales Borderers until the Childers Reforms of 1881.
-The regiment served in a great many conflicts, including the American War of Independence, various conflicts in India, the Zulu War, Second Boer War, and World War I and World War II.
+Based at Brecon from 1873, the regiment recruited from the border counties of Brecknockshire, Monmouthshire and Herefordshire.
+It was renamed to the South Wales Borderers in 1881 as a result the Childers Reforms.
+The regiment served in several major conflicts, including the American War of Independence, various conflicts in India, the Zulu War, Second Boer War, World War I and World War II.
 In 1969 the regiment was amalgamated with the Welch Regiment to form the Royal Regiment of Wales.